stewhir/recent-robust-qac/README.md

-<strong>(This repo is work in progress - most code should be there, but I'm working on better documenting it and improving the code which evolved during the research!)</strong>
+<strong>(This repo is work in progress - most code should be there, but I'm working on better documenting it and improving the code which evolved during the research!
+This is the first time I've extensively released research code - so, if you have any feedback then please let me know.)</strong>

 <h2>Introduction</h2>